czi-catalystproject/hub-champion-training/episodes/transfer_data.md

      :align: center
      :alt: Screenshot of the page to install a GitHub App showing how you can select the organisation to enable `gh-scoped-creds` for.
      ```
-   - Choose whether to enable `gh-scoped-creds` for all repositories in your organisation or for only specific repositories, and check that `Read and write access to code` is enabled.
+   - Choose whether to enable `gh-scoped-creds` for all repositories in your organisation or for only specific repositories and check that `Read and write access to code` is enabled.
      ```{image} ../media/episodes/transfer_data/git-install-app-2.png
      :width: 50%
      :align: center